create3000/x_ite/docs/_posts/custom-shaders.md

 Lighting is enabled if a [Material](/x_ite/components/shape/material/) node is used and some lights are on.

-Normally the browser automatically determines the alpha treatment based on material, colors, and images, but you can force a alpha mode by setting the *alphaMode* field of a [Appearance](/x_ite/components/shape/appearance/) node.
+The browser usually determines the alpha treatment automatically based on the material, colors and images used.
+However, you can force an alpha mode by setting the *alphaMode* field of an [Appearance](/x_ite/components/shape/appearance/) node.

 ## Data Type Mapping